-A 3100 Computer consists of various logic cabinet modules designed to perform specific operations.
+A 3200 Computer consists of various logic cabinet modules designed to perform specific operations.
 If additional storage, input/output channels, or arithmetic capabilities are desired for an existing installation, an appropriate module is integrated into the system.
-The 3104 (Figure 1-1), described later in this section, constitutes the basic 3100 modular configuration.
+Figure 1-1 illustrates and describes the modules of a typical 3200 computer with its external cabinet panels removed.

-\Registered trademarks of Control Data Corporation
+\Registered trademark of Control Data Corporation

 Figure 1-1.
-3100 Modular Configuration
+Typical 3200 Modular Configuration